bustardcelly/scrolltop-overflow/README.md

 ##Not working in latest on Android?##
 [http://code.google.com/p/android/issues/detail?id=19625](http://code.google.com/p/android/issues/detail?id=19625)

 scrolltop-overflow may not work on all Android-flavored browsers.
-As such, it is recommended to try setting overflow:auto on the container and see if that provides the desired behavior. _no scrollbars will appear with such assignment_
+As such, it is recommended to try setting overflow:auto on the container and see if that provides the desired behavior.
+This is the default assignment when using #stof-detection.amd# _no scrollbars will appear with such assignment_